eclipse-cyclonedds/cyclonedds/docs/manual/config/discovery-behavior.rst

 :ref:`Internal/Watermarks/WhcAdaptive <//CycloneDDS/Domain/Internal/Watermarks/WhcAdaptive>`
 to ``false``.

-While the adaptive behaviour generally handles a variety of fast and slow Writers and Readers quite well, the introduction of a very slow Reader with small buffers in an existing network that is transmitting data at high rates can cause a sudden stop while the new Reader tries to recover the large amount of data stored in the Writer, before things can continue at a much lower rate.
+While the adaptive behaviour generally handles a variety of fast and slow writers and readers quite well, the introduction of a very slow reader with small buffers in an existing network that is transmitting data at high rates can cause a sudden stop while the new reader tries to recover the large amount of data stored in the writer, before things can continue at a much lower rate.